RaiyanRizwan/HyperCubeSubgraphPath/README.md

 I was presented with finding the best way to construct and represent data for an n-dimensional HyperCube/graph, and to later write an efficient DFS (depth first search) algorithm for navigating any subgraph of the cube.

 ### Initial Approach
-You can see my initial thought process in the comments at the bottom of graph_hax.py, and how I systematically built up the data structures.
+You can peek into how my brain works in the comments at the bottom of graph_hax.py, which describe in detail how I systematically built up the data structures.

 My initial approach was to tree recursively create permutations of bitstrings in n-dimensional space.
 For example, for a 3d hypercube, nodes are bitstrings of size 3 (i.e. 000), and there are 8 (2^n) of them.
 Each 'adjacent' node is connected by an edge, where adjacency is defined by a single bit flip.
 Thus, you can begin with the '0' and '1' bitstrings, and then pop on a '0' or '1' to each of those, and so on until you are n-levels deep.
 This procedure is described in graph_hax_ia.py.